 Note: Students are required to submit all items on the checklist.
 Students will be unable to graduate if not all items on their checklist are marked as complete.

 How do I know what my degree requirements are?

 You should review the Graduate SCI Catalog of your University admissions term for more information about your degree requirements and other School/department level policies.
 You can also review your Academic Advisement Report (AAR) or personalized degree progress report to review which degree requirements you have completed and have remaining.

 Note: If a requirement on your AAR is listed as unsatisfied, when it should be considered satisfied (ex.
 Received a class waiver, completed the requirement, etc.), please email email@example.com.

 When and where do I submit my official transcripts?

-Domestic Students: You will need to request an official transcript from all previous institutions you have attended within the United States, regardless of whether or not a degree was conferred, before the first day of your first term of study.
-Please contact email@example.com if you cannot obtain official copies of your final transcript(s) before this deadline.
+You will need to request an official transcript from all previous institutions you have attended, regardless of whether or not a degree was conferred, before the first day of your first term of study.
+Please contact firstname.lastname@example.org if you cannot obtain official copies of your final transcript(s) before this deadline.
+We will update your student checklist once your official transcripts have been received and processed.
 No transcripts will be accepted or considered official if not sent directly from the originating institution to the SCI Records Office.
-All official transcripts should be sent to the SCI Records Office directly from the originating institution either via email (firstname.lastname@example.org) or to the address below:
+All official transcripts should be sent to the SCI Records Office directly from the originating institution either via email (email@example.com) or to the address below:

 SCI Record Office